Applying for the grant of probate, collecting and distributing the assets

 - Swearing of the Oath (per executor): £5 plus VAT (£6) for the Oath and £2 plus VAT for each document referred to in the Oath

 - Bankruptcy-only Land Charges Department searches (£2.00 per beneficiary)

-Please click here for our pricing on estate administration and uncontested probate.
+Please click here for a downloadable PDF of our pricing on estate administration and uncontested probate.